antono2/vulkan/README.md

 ### [GLFW](https://www.glfw.org/download.html) Bindings?
 There are some C. functions for GLFW at the bottom of the example.
 V bindings for GLFW are available, but I prefer to control the global namespace for C. functions, as they might overlap and cause issues later.
 This will change in future.
-### Manipulating vulkan.v
-If you need to remove extensions or functions for later versions of vulkan, create your own `vulkan.v` and just pick the things you need.
-Nothing - except includes ofc. - outside that file is referenced.

 ## Pull Request
 There is always stuff to do and help is welcome.
 The goal is to cover some more vulkan functionality by example.
 Roughly like [this](https://github.com/SaschaWillems/Vulkan).